Business News | US$5 Billion Everstone Group Appoints Leading Lawyer Pratibha Jain as Group General Counsel & Head of Corporate Affairs | LatestLY

-New Delhi [India], May 3 (ANI/OP Jindal University): Pratibha Jain, Head of the Delhi office of Nishith Desai Associates joins Everstone as Group General Counsel & Head of Corporate Affairs.
+New Delhi [India], May 3 (ANI/Everstone): Pratibha Jain, Head of the Delhi office of Nishith Desai Associates joins Everstone as Group General Counsel & Head of Corporate Affairs.

 The Everstone Group is a leading private equity and real estate investment firm focused on supporting the growth aspirations of entrepreneurs, corporations and asset owners across India and Southeast Asia.
 Founded in 2006 by Atul Kapur and Sameer Sain, Everstone has since emerged as a market leader.